-In this example, we are going to transfer the Sql Server User Defined Views from [AdventureWorks2014] to [Duplicate AdventureWorks2014] using SSIS Transfer SQL Server Objects task.
+In this example, we are going to transfer the User Defined Views from [AdventureWorks2014] to [Duplicate AdventureWorks2014] using SSIS Transfer SQL Server Objects task.
 Before we start creating the package, Let us see the list of available Views in [AdventureWorks2014]

 From the above screenshot, you can see that the Database holds many User Defined Views.
-Our job is to transfer the SQL Server Views from [AdventureWorks2014] to [Duplicate AdventureWorks2014] using the SSIS Transfer SQL Server Objects task.
+Our job is to transfer the Views from [AdventureWorks2014] to [Duplicate AdventureWorks2014] using the SSIS Transfer SQL Server Objects task.

 Now let us see the Destination Database